-In addition to meeting The University of Southern Mississippi's requirements for admission to the Graduate School, the Ph.D. program applicant must meet the following requirements for admission to the Nutrition and Food Systems program:
+In addition to meeting The University requirements for admission to the Graduate School, the Ph.D. program applicant must meet the following requirements for admission to the Nutrition and Food Systems program:

-Health & Human Sci Family & Consumer Sci 1.
-Completion of a master's degree and prerequisite courses for the area of major emphasis are required food service management.
+- Completion of a master's degree and prerequisite courses for the area of major emphasis is required.
 Food Service Management prerequisites include food service management, quantity foods, management, and life cycle nutrition.

-Applied Nutrition prerequisites include biochemistry, advanced nutrition, anatomy and physiology, and

-- A minimum grade point average (GPA) of 3.5 on a 4.0 scale is required on previous graduate work. - 3.
+Applied Nutrition prerequisites include biochemistry, advanced nutrition, anatomy and physiology, and food service management. - A minimum grade point average (GPA) of 3.5 on a 4.0 scale is required on previous graduate work. - 3.
 Submission of acceptable GRE scores is required. - A minimum of two years of professional experience in nutrition, food service management, or a related area is recommended. - 5.
 A current vita and a letter of application should be submitted to the Graduate Coordinator, School of Family and Consumer Sciences.
-The letter of application should include career goals and reasons for pursuing the Ph.D., and should indicate how previous education and work experience have prepared the individual to pursue the Ph.D. - Three letters of recommendation addressing professional competence and readiness for doctoral work should be sent directly to the Graduate Coordinator, School of Family and Consumer Sciences. - 7.
+The letter of application should include career goals and reasons for pursuing the Ph.D., and should indicate how previous education and work experience have prepared the individual to pursue the Ph.D.

+- Three letters of recommendation addressing professional competence and readiness for doctoral work should be sent directly to the academic coordinator, School of Family and Consumer Sciences. - 7.
 An interview must be scheduled with the graduate faculty in Nutrition and Food Systems. - 8.
 Applicants whose native language is not English must present a minimum TOEFL score of 550. - The application must be approved by the Graduate Faculty, the Director of the School of Family and Consumer Sciences, the Dean of the College of Health and Human Sciences, and the Dean of the Graduate School.